 - You will need to get an airline-approved carrier if you don't have one already.
 It's best to check with airlines for their specific rules and regulations concerning pet carriers.
 Most airlines require that the carrier is properly ventilated, sturdy, and large enough for the pet to stand, turn around, and lie down.
 It also has to latch securely and not require special tools to open.
 The carrier must be labeled with the words "Live Animals" and your address, plus you need to have arrows to indicate the top and bottom of the carrier.
 It's helpful if you allow your pet to become familiar with the carrier before the trip, allowing him to relax during the actual trip.

 - Make sure your pet receives a health certificate exam from his veterinarian before the trip.
-Most airlines require you to obtain a health certificate before flying.
+Most airlines require you to obtain a health certificate before flying with dogs and cats.
 Please note that some airlines require that the certificate is issued within 10 days of outbound travel and 30 days of return travel.

 - Be aware of what city, town, or state you will be visiting.
 Also make sure that your lodging is pet-friendly and will be suitable for your pet.

 - Be cautious about the weather, both in the area you are flying out of and the area you are flying to.
 Some airlines do not allow pets to fly in certain weather conditions (if it is too hot or cold).

 - Ensure that your pet is up-to-date on his vaccinations.
 There is a good chance that he will encounter other animals while traveling and during your trip, especially if you plan on going to parks while you are away.
 Dog parks are known for the spreading of diseases, especially Kennel Cough, which is easily spread through the air from one dog to another.

 If you need additional help when it comes to flying with dogs and cats, call us at 800.786.4751.